we-learn-js/js-training/src/slideshow/slides/Testing.md

 > It handles both success and failed tests and provides info what failed.

-There are many testing frameworks: YUI test, Jasmine, **Mocka**, JSUnit, and many more...
+There are many testing frameworks: YUI test, Jasmine, **Mocha**, JSUnit, and many more...

 <!--slide-->